Automattic/isolated-block-editor/README.md

 - `EditorLoaded` - Include this to be notified when the editor is loading and has loaded
 - `DocumentSection` - Wrap up a component to appear in the document tab of the inspector
 - `ToolbarSlot` - Insert content into the toolbar
+- `FooterSlot` - Insert content into the footer
 - [`CollaborativeEditing`](https://github.com/Automattic/isolated-block-editor/tree/trunk/src/components/collaborative-editing) - Enable real-time collaborative editing

 ```js